patfreeman/alexa-lambda-kegbot/README.md

-# Alexa-Lambda-KegBot
+# Alexa-Lambda-Kegbot
-Alexa-Lambda-KegBot is an Alexa Skill for communication with your KegBot.
+Alexa-Lambda-Kegbot is an Alexa Skill for communication with your Kegbot.
 Currently is supports the following:
 * What's on tap?
 * How much is left?

+For a more home friendly setup, maybe the alexa-app version is better: [alexa-app-kegbot](https://github.com/patfreeman/alexa-app-kegbot)

 ### Requirements
 * node - NodeJS http://nodejs.org
 * request - NodeJS package https://www.npmjs.com/package/request
 * alexa-sdk - NodeJS package https://www.npmjs.com/package/alexa-sdk
-* AWS account with a connection to your KegBot server to run the lambda
+* AWS account with a connection to your Kegbot server to run the lambda
 * AWS Developer account from https://developer.amazon.com to create skill

 ### Setup